 *background: rgb:00/00/00 *foreground: rgb:ff/ff/ff *color0: rgb:00/00/00 *color1: rgb:d3/62/65 *color2: rgb:ae/ce/91 *color3: rgb:e7/e1/8c *color4: rgb:7a/7a/b0 *color5: rgb:96/3c/59 *color6: rgb:41/81/79 *color7: rgb:be/be/be *color8: rgb:66/66/66 *color9: rgb:ef/81/71 *color10: rgb:e5/f7/79 *color11: rgb:ff/f7/96 *color12: rgb:41/86/be *color13: rgb:ef/9e/be *color14: rgb:71/be/be *color15: rgb:ff/ff/ff

 Do you miss menu from Gnome-terminal or Konsole?
 I don’t.
 Actually when I was using those, the first thing I usually did was to hide those.
-Xterm has menu as well!
+Xterm has a menu as well!

 Just hit Control key and left click, right click or click with middle button and you have plenty of options there.
 You can toggle scrollbar, redraw window or send signals to the console.
 There are many options and lots of them are quite useful.
-I will go through few in the next paragraphs.
+I will go through a few of them in the next paragraphs.

 You can configure color of your pointer and even cursor (blinking and color):